processing/processing-pi-website/content/tutorial/camera/index.md

 filter(GRAY);
 ```

-Let's take this example and apply it to a live video feed.
+Let's take this simple example and apply it to a live video feed.
 We'd only need to replace the static image loaded from the hard drive with the image that comes from the camera stream.
 For example:

 ```processing
 // Get video data stream